 Energy Star & LEDMyPlace

-At LEDMyPlace, LED Bulbs, LED Downlights and LED Flush Mount Fixtures are certified by Energy Star (File No:) to be high on features and quality, while also helping reduce the carbon footprint from mother Earth.
+At LEDMyPlace, LED Bulbs, LED Downlights and LED Flush Mount Fixtures are certified by Energy Star to be high on features and quality, while also helping reduce the carbon footprint from mother Earth.
 Now no more worries about lighting bills soaring sky high!

 Energy Star-certification - At a glance